Welcome from the School Council

 •The School Council creating a Powerpoint to show in assembly about reading being fun

-• Posters around the school of staff and famous people reading
+• Having posters around the school of staff and famous people reading

 • Showing David Walliams talking about reading